AlanVek/hdl_runner/README.md

 A Python-based framework for running and testing hardware designs using industry-standard simulators and [cocotb](https://www.cocotb.org/) for testbenches.
 HDL Runner supports designs written in [Amaranth HDL](https://amaranth-lang.org/) (formerly nMigen), as well as pure Verilog or VHDL sources.

-HDL Runner automates the process of converting Amaranth designs to Verilog (if needed), running simulations with various backends (e.g. Verilator, Icarus Verilog, GHDL), and integrating with cocotb for Python-based testbenches.
+HDL Runner automates the process of converting Amaranth designs to Verilog (if needed), running simulations with various backends, and integrating with cocotb for Python-based testbenches.

 ## Features

-- **Simulator Abstraction:** Supports multiple simulators (currently Verilator, Icarus Verilog, and GHDL).
+- **Simulator Abstraction:** Supports multiple simulators (see [Currently Supported Simulators](#currently-supported-simulators)).
 - **Amaranth Integration (Optional):** Seamlessly converts Amaranth designs to Verilog for simulation, or you can use your own Verilog/VHDL sources directly.
 - **cocotb Integration:** Write testbenches in Python using cocotb.
 - **Waveform Generation:** Supports VCD and FST waveform outputs.